 By Emily Newhook

-Emily Newhook is the community relations manager for the executive MHA program and MPH program at The George Washington University.
-Outside of work, she enjoys writing, film studies and powerlifting.
-Follow Emily on Twitter and Google+.
+Emily Newhook is the community relations manager for the online MHA program (MHA@GW) and the online master of public health (MPH@GW) offered through the Milken Institute School of Public Health at The George Washington University.
+Follow her on Twitter @emilynewhook.